dmueller2001/GetMakered/README.md

 # GetMakered
-Dedicated Create Magical Interactions with Technology
+Dedicated To Creating Magical Interactions with Technology